jonniedie/Jell/README.md

     A: "No, it didn't.
 Scenes have to be defined before they're called"
     Q: "Then how are we here?"
     A: "We may have just broken a different math." end

+Q: "What if I really want to call a named block that hasn't been defined yet?" begin what_about_this_time()

+what_about_this_time() = begin
+    A: "You can if both the call site and the definition are wrapped in a `begin ... end` block"
+    Q: "What if I just wrap my entire script in a `begin ... end` block?"
+    A: "If this is behavior you're going to want, that's probably a good idea.
+The only downside is that you won't be able to step through your code line-by-line in the Julia REPL."
+    Q: @choose begin
+        "That's fine.
+I don't even know what that is." => A: "Fair enough."
+        "Ah bummer." => nothing
+    end
+end
+end

 Q: "Why isn't this written Python?"
 A: "Because I didn't want to write it in Python."
 Q: "But I don't want to use anything that isn't Python."
 A: "Okay."

+Q: """If this is an interactive FAQ, shouldn't all of the `@choose`s be on my
+    dialog, not yours?
+And shouldn't the choices be questions I want to ask?"""
+A: @choose begin
+    "Well... yes but, like, I wanted it this way." => nothing "Shhhhh" => nothing end

 Q: "Why'd you choose the name 'Jell'?"
-A: @choose [
+A: @choose begin
-    "I wanted Julia's (thereby, Jell's) `.jl` file extension to make sense."
+    "I wanted Julia's (thereby, Jell's) `.jl` file extension to make sense." => nothing
-    """Because I wanted people to think of it less as a rigid structure that they have to fit their story around and more like a malleable substance that can be shaped to their needs."""
+    """Because I wanted people to think of it less as a rigid structure that they have to fit their story around and more like a malleable substance that can be shaped to their needs.""" => nothing
     """Because I was writing a game/story that takes place in an alternate history where computers are built from gooey, biological substances (hence, Jell) and can be trained to match desired input/output behavior